easybuilders/easybuild/docs/Installation.rst

 Because of various issues with the different installation tools that are available for Python packages, we recommend using the **bootstrap** install procedure described here.

-Notes on other ways of installing EasyBuild are available under section :doc:`Alternative installation methods`.
+Notes on other ways of installing EasyBuild are available under section :ref:`alt_inst_methods`.

 -  `Bootstrapping EasyBuild`_